zarf-dev/zarf/examples/istio-with-separate-cert/README.md

-# Example: Big Bang Core All-In-One
+# Example: Big Bang's Istio with a separately loaded cert

-This example deploys Big Bang Core with a gitops service.
-This is not normally the method that will be used in production but for a demo it works great.
+This example deploys Big Bang's Istio, but without an ingress cert.
+It is applicable in use cases where you want to have a freely distributable zarf package, but your ingress cert is private and can't be distributed in the same way that you want the Zarf package to be.

 Because the same cluster will be running both Traefik and Istio, Istio's VirtualServices will be available on port 9443